-You've probably heard of it, a percolator.
-It's a mini coffee maker that used to be unthinkable.
-Because of the percolator it has never been easier to make coffee manually.
+You will probably have heard of it, a percolator.
+It's a mini coffee maker that used to be unimaginable.
+The percolator has never made it easier to make coffee manually.
 The percolator is also known for the fact that you can easily make coffee without electricity.
-This can be useful when you go camping for example.
+This can be useful when you go camping, for example.

 The percolator is still widely used today, but what has changed?
-How to make the best cup of percolator coffee?
+How do you make the best cup of percolator coffee?
 What do you need for this?
-And most importantly, does it taste as good as a cup of coffee from a normal coffee maker?
-These are all questions we will answer for you in this article!
+And most importantly, does it taste as good as a cup of coffee from a regular coffee maker?
+These are all questions that we will answer for you in this article!

 What is the best percolator?

 There are many types and sizes of percolators.
-Nowadays there is also an induction percolator, for those who only have an induction plate.
-You can make this mini coffee maker as expensive as you want it to be.
-For example, you can choose a percolator with stainless steel, so it will last extra long.
+For example, nowadays there is already an induction percolator, for people who only have an induction plate.
+You can make this mini coffee maker as expensive as you want.
+For example, you can opt for a percolator with stainless steel, so that it lasts extra long.
 Perhaps you have a large family that likes to drink coffee, then a larger percolator is also useful.

-For this test we use a large induction percolator with stainless steel, which costs € 100.
+For this test we use a large induction percolator with stainless, this costs € 100.

-We also used a mini percolator, which has all the basic needs of a percolator, this one costs € 7,50.
+We also used a mini percolator, which has all the basic needs of a percolator, this costs € 7.50 .
 Both devices are easy to order online.

 What is the best coffee for the percolator?

 The percolator uses ground coffee.
-Which flavor and brand is completely up to your preference.
+Which flavor and brand completely comes down to your preference.
 For this test we use deliciously ground White coffee, which in addition to its taste also provides an irresistible smell!